 What We Do

 The Tapestry Project SG is an independent content platform and ground-up initiative that highlights personal and professional mental health stories in our community.

-We believe that a interwoven collective of first-person narratives and resources on one platform will equip our readers with integrated information–finding help within the mental health maze can be empowering, instead of daunting.
+We believe that having an interwoven collective of first-person narratives and resources on one platform will equip our readers with integrated information, which makes finding help within the mental health maze empowering, instead of daunting.